Skip to main content

 How to calculate the home office deduction

-There are two ways to calculate the home office deduction—regular and simplified.
-With the regular method, you identify the percentage of your home you use for business and then apply that percentage to allowable expenses for things like mortgage interest, property insurance, utilities, repairs or rent.
-With the simplified method, you simply deduct $5 per square foot of dedicated office space, up to a limit of 300 square feet, or $1,500.
-Once you've chosen a method, you can't change to the other method until the next taxable year.
+If you qualify, there are two ways to calculate the home office deduction—regular and simplified.
+With the regular method, you identify the percentage of your home you use for business and then apply this percentage to allowable expenses for things like mortgage interest, property insurance, utilities, repairs and rent.

 Can I deduct my home office if I work remotely?